The Inferior Predator

 Similarly, during social and political instability, people often surrender critical autonomy, emotionally embracing collective ideologies without conscious examination.
 They no longer think—they echo; no longer feel—they react.
 Immune to reason, they become extensions of ideological systems.
 The dissolution of the individual into the mass signals the collapse of civilisation.

-My mother, forged during the Cultural Revolution as a Red Guard, cast herself as a perennial victim—devoted to others, yet convinced she was perpetually wronged.
-She internalised a power complex: submissive to authority, ashamed of her own weakness, and bitterly proud.
-She ingratiated herself endlessly, then resented the humiliation.
+My mother, forged during the Cultural Revolution as a Red Guard, cast herself as a perennial victim—professing devotion to others while convinced she was perpetually wronged.
+She internalised a power complex: obsequious to authority, ashamed of her weakness, yet clinging to a wounded pride.
+She ingratiated herself without limit, only to resent the humiliation it invited.
 She surrendered all her reason to the whim of the Collective.
 Her identity was outsourced to an amorphous 'Them'—a chorus of borrowed values and judgments.
 Beneath her compliance seethed envy and volatility.
 With me, her only child, she claimed a domain of unchecked control.
 I became both her prey and her prop, absorbing her self-loathing and voicing her unspoken rage.
 Within the family, she unconsciously reenacted the persecution she had once endured and inflicted: distorting facts, fostering fear, sowing discord, and subjecting me to public humiliation, isolation, belittlement, gaslighting, constant surveillance, emotional blackmail, beatings, and even mutilation—all under the banner of maternal sacrifice.

-Tellingly, I share Sabina’s pattern of 'betrayal'—her refusal of fixed identities, her suspicion of sentimentality, her pursuit of freedom even at the cost of isolation.
+“My enemy is kitsch, not Communism!” says Sabina in the novel.
+Tellingly, I share Sabina’s pattern of “betrayal”—her refusal of fixed identities, her suspicion of sentimentality, her pursuit of freedom even at the cost of isolation.
 Like her, I instinctively resist kitsch and conformity.
-Yet I also recognize parts of myself in Tereza—drawn to kitsch through her naïveté, emotional idealism, and yearning for meaning and purity.
+Yet I also recognise myself in Tereza—drawn to kitsch by her naïveté, emotional idealism, and longing for meaning and purity.

+Does love—or at least its violence—mean remaking the other in one’s own image?
 I’ve come to see that a mother’s love can carry a narcissistic undertow: the child not as an individual, but as a possession, an extension, a mirror.
 What I found most unbearable was not the cruelty, but the pretence—the performative affections, the ornamental emotions, the staged sincerity.
-She wanted to be seen, to be on stage, so she made me a “child star.”
+My mother never spoke naturally; for her, life itself was performance.
+She craved an audience, so she made me a “child star.”
 She projected her kitsch ideal onto me and demanded that I live it.
 I became a puppet—stripped of natural feeling, trained to act, to mimic, to perform.
 What the State did to her, she did to me.

 Throughout my adult life, I've struggled to escape her shadow.
 Yet, purging her projections leaves a disquieting void.
 I find myself questioning whether I can feel authentically, love genuinely—despite my longing for intimacy.
 A cruel paradox—for what is art if not the sincere expression of human feeling?